chouche7/ISOMAP-for-Facial-Image-Clustering/README.md

 # Machine Learning Projects
-This folder has assignments from the class ISYE 6740 Computational Data Analytics at the Master of Analytics at Georgia Institute of Technology which contains mostly manual implemetations of popular machine learning methods.
+This folder contains files on manual implemetations of popular machine learning methods.